dhruvibakeri/fishgame-colyseus/Fish/README.md

   - [`test-runner.html`](./Common/test-runner.html):  Running and displaying the mocha tests.
   - [`tests.js`](./Common/tests.js): Game tests.

 ## Tests

 - `xtest` can be run as a script.
-- `google-chrome ./Common/test-runner.html` can be run to open tests in the browser
+- `google-chrome ./Common/test-runner.html` can be run to open tests in the browser.